mfeit-internet2/geoasn2/README.md

 | geo2          | clientip       | client_country client_region client_city client_lat client_lon |
 | geoasn2       | src_ip dest_ip | src_country dest_country src_asn src_as src_org dest_asn dest_as dest_org |

 ## Installation

-Your system must have the following installed prior to installing this
+Prior to installation, your system must have the following installed:
-add-on:

- * Python version 3.6 or later.
+ * Python version 3.6 or later
- * The GeoIP2 API for Python and all of its prerequisites.
-On Linux distributions derived from Red Hat, this is available in the EPEL repo as python-geoip2.
+ * PIP for Python 3

 ## Setup

 Copy the GeoASN2 directory into `$SPLUNK_HOME/etc/apps`.

-In the copy, change into the `data` directory and run `make clean build`.
-This will download the latest data from MAXMIND and make it ready for use.
-This process can be repeated to update the data.
+In the copy, run `make`.
+This will install a local copy of the required Python modules, set up the scripts, download the latest data from MAXMIND and make everything ready for use.

 Restart Splunk.

+**Note to VirtualBox users:** If this process is being carried out on a filesystem shared from the host, `pip` lock up waiting to create a hard link as a lock file during the cleanup process.
+VirtualBox shared filesystems do not support hard linking.
+If you run into this situation, break out of the `make`, run `make` again and the process will continue to completion.

 ## Testing the programs